patrickkumakinga/budget-calculator-app/README.md

 The project is publicly available on **GitHub**.
 This repository is open to all developers who want to modify, customize, or improve the app.
 Feel free to make changes, add features, or submit **pull requests** to share your improvements.

 The app was developed using **React Native** and can be easily viewed using **Expo Go**.
 If you want to see the app in action on your device, you can use Expo Go to scan the QR code generated when running the project.

+Additionally, the app uses **Congolese Franc (FC)** as the local currency for expense and income calculations.
+However, you are free to modify this currency to suit your preferences or needs.

 ## Fonctionnalités | Features